 Council will exercise its rate recovery powers in order to reduce the overall rate burden on ratepayers.

 It will be guided by the principles of:

-- Transparency by making clear the obligations of ratepayers and the processes used by Council in assisting them meet their financial obligations; - Making the processes used to recover outstanding rates and charges clear, simple to administer and cost effective; - Capacity to pay in determining appropriate arrangements for different sectors of the community; - Equity by having regard to providing the same treatment for ratepayers with similar circumstances; and - Flexibility by responding where necessary to changes in the local economy.
+- a) transparency by making clear the obligations of ratepayers and the processes used by Council in assisting them meet their financial obligations; - b) making the processes used to recover outstanding rates and charges clear, simple to administer and cost effective; - c) capacity to pay in determining appropriate arrangements for different sectors of the community; - d) equity by having regard to providing the same treatment for ratepayers with similar circumstances; and - e) flexibility by responding where necessary to changes in the local economy.